Three: The Little House

 He walked away, leaving me speechless.

 Out in the hall, there was a large bust of Brigham Young, Builder of Empire, resting on a tall pedestal.
-I crouched behind it to consider next steps.
+I cached myself behind it to consider next steps.

 Back to the bust of Brigham Young.
 The strength and character in his face were inspiring.
-He never took ‘NO’ for an answer.
-Why should I?
+He never took “no” for an answer.
+Should I?
 I decided to give it one last shot.
-This time I had to wait quite a while before another person came to the counter.
+This time I had to wait quite awhile before another person came to the counter.

 I explained it all again.
-This third guy was good.
+The third guy was better.
 He smiled at the brochures and diagrams.

 “I love greenhouses,” he said.